Namratapatel9027/Namratapatel9027/README.md

 <h2 align="center">Hi 👋!
-My name is Namrata and I'm a  Full Stack Web Developer 👩‍🎓</h2>
+My name is Namrata and I'm on a way to become Full Stack Web Developer 👩‍🎓</h2>

 ###
 <h3 align="center">👩‍💻  About Me</h3>